0xTaylur/0xtaylur.github.io/forwardslash.md

 ![image]({{0xtaylur.github.io}}/assets/forwardslash/login_chiv.png)

 ### Escalation to user pain
-Even though I am logged in as user`chiv` I cannot read the user flag because it is owned by user`pain`.
+Even though I am logged in as user`chiv`, I cannot read the user flag because it is owned by user`pain`.
 I ran LinEnum to see if I could find a way to escalate to`pain` and found a SUID binary owned by him.
 ```
 [-] SUID files:
 -r-sr-xr-x 1 pain pain 13384 Mar  6 10:06 /usr/bin/backup